 As a man, my first priority in life is my God.
 Running a close second is my family.

-I treasure my wife, son, and future children as if they were my own.
+I treasure my wife, son, and daughter as if they were my own.
 Which I’m not convinced they really are.
 I keep feeling like I’m going to wake up and find it was all some elaborate practical joke.
-Frankly, that’s easier to believe than the idea that I’ve have such a beautiful wife, much less that my genetic code could possibly have contributed to such an awesome kid.
+Frankly, that’s easier to believe than the idea that I’ve have such a beautiful wife, much less that my genetic code could possibly have contributed to such an awesome pair of kids.
 But supposedly this is actually happening.
 Heh.

 My Wife, Sarah

 In 2005, the beautiful and talented Sarah Sikes allegedly became Sarah Sigler, and her fate was sealed.

 The progeny of what might be two of the world’s most eclectic individuals, this hippie princess possessed the intellectual fortitude to stand toe-to-toe with a jaded nerd unfit for public consumption.
 Daily demonstrations of the unyielding love of God empowered her to civilize this uncouth cat through the guerrilla tactics common to feminine wiles.